-Review your site traffic with the Traffic Log Viewer
+Review your site traffic with the HTTP Request Log Viewer

 How to review your WordPress site traffic

-To do this, simply enable Traffic Log module first and configure it on the way you want.
+To do this, simply enable configure Request Logging feature on the way you want.

-Once you've done that, you may use the Site Traffic section to get a more informed view on your site traffic.
+Once you've done that, you may use the HTTP Request Log Viewer to get a more informed view on your site traffic.

-Traffic Log Viewer (View Traffic section) provides a summary of each request including:
+HTTP Request Log Viewer provides a summary of each request including:

 Note: If you click the particular IP address, you can further analyse that IP, for example:

-You can also filter display of entries in the log table from inside the Traffic Log Viewer and filter log entries by:
+You can also filter display of entries in the log table from inside the HTTP Request Log Viewer and filter log entries by:

 You can also use the Ctrl button in the filters to select multiple logs.